markmckeown/digby/README.md

 Another challenge with embedding the checksum in the page pointer is that it prevents the optimisations in "B-trees, Shadowing and Clones" - in this approach as you descend the tree you write out new pages, ie directory pages, as you descend the tree including pro-actively splitting directory nodes.
 This allows crabbing the locks as you descend the tree.
 However, if embedding the checksum in the page pointer you cannot create the directory entries if you do not know the checksum for the child page until it is created.

-digby uses an approach similar to that outlined in "Parity Lost and Parity Regained".
+digby uses an approach similar to that outlined in *"Parity Lost and Parity Regained"*.
 The page pointer contains the page type encoded as 4 bits, the number of blocks that make up the page as a power of two shift encoded as 4 bits, a version number encoded as a byte that is incremented each time the page is written called the parity and 48 bits for the block offset.
 The page number is also stored into the page, meaning the page number is stored in two locations.
-This means the page contains a checksum to detect corruption, a physical identify to detect misdirected writes and a version mirror to detect lost writes (the version is mirrored in the page and in the page pointer).
-The version is encoded as a byte but could be encoded as a single bit.
+This means the page contains a checksum to detect corruption, a physical identify to detect misdirected writes and a version mirror to detect lost writes (the version is mirrored in the page and in the page pointer stored in the parent page).
+The version is encoded as a byte but could be encoded as a single bit, this is possible as the page has to be read by a client to be written - is a disk RAID the page could be read during a scrub and a single bit is not enough, see *"Parity Lost and Parity Regained"*.

-Using this approach digby can detect corrupt pages (checksum), lost writes (page parity version) and mis-directed writes (physical identity) making it comparable to the Merkle tree without the disadvantages outlined above.
+Using this approach digby can detect corrupt pages (checksum), lost writes (page parity version) and mis-directed writes (physical identity) making it as robust as the Merkle tree without the disadvantages outlined above.
 With a mirror it can recover from these errors and detect double failures (both primary and mirror corrupt for a page).

 With 48 bits for addressing and 4K blocks the size limit for digby is 1EiB.